Sahitya30112003/Facebook_db/README.md

-## ConnectX: Your Social Media Hub with PostgreSQL Database

 This project implements a basic social media platform with functionalities such as user authentication, posting, commenting, liking, and friending.

 ### Files